peggyo/tmp/README.md

 # Assignment checklist:

-This document is meant to be a checklist helpful to students when they are ready to deploy their assignments to Diginal Ocean.
+This document is meant to be a checklist helpful to students when they are ready to deploy their assignments to Digital Ocean.

 Convention:
   * *C:\local$* is used to represent the Cmdr Command Line '$' prompt for the LOCAL development machine.